Carmen Jovet: Recognitions

-However, perhaps her greatest recognition is the fact that she's known universally in Puerto Rico as La Mujer Noticia.
+She is popularly known in Puerto Rico as "La Mujer Noticia".

 Currently

 Carmen Jovet is currently active as a radio commentator, hosting her own radio talk/news show on NotiUno radio network - 630AM from 10:00 AM until noon.
 Besides her career as a journalist, Jovet was an occasional actress and had a small role in the 1989 film Brenda Starr starring Brooke Shields.

 In the aftermath of the January 12, 2010 earthquake that devastated Port-au-Prince, Haiti, Puerto Rico, then-Governor Luis Fortuño asked her to coordinate a telethon to benefit the Red Cross's Haitian relief efforts.
 The telethon raised over $3.3 million.
 In preparation for the telethon, Jovet, along with Puerto Rico Secretary of State and Lieutenant Governor Kenneth McClintock, travelled to Haiti and met and interviewed then-President René Préval, Prime Minister Jean-Max Bellerive and First Lady Elisabeth Delatour Préval.

 She held a one-hour weekly interview program, Ahora Podemos Hablar, on WIPR-TV, Puerto Rico's public television station, on Sunday prime time.
 After the death of Carlos Mamery late in 2014, Jovet signed with WAPA-America to substitute him on their show, Lo Sé Todo, where she is now a political analyst.

 In May 2025, the Senate of Puerto Rico designated its Press and Communications Room with the number "Sala Carmen Jovet Esteves", as the first major Puerto Rican female journalist.